 Their estimates show 51,000 healthcare-associated P. aeruginosa infections in adults and children occur in the U.S. each year.
 This includes 6,700 cases where the bacterium is resistant to multiple types of antibiotic, resulting in 440 deaths a year.

-The CDC suggest hospital antibiotic stewardship programs should contain the following core elements:
+The CDC suggest hospital antibiotic stewardship programs

 - Commitment from leaders: dedicate the human, financial, and information technology resources necessary to implement the program

 - Accountability: appoint a single leader responsible for getting results - evidence from successful programs shows this works